-Click your county to be connected with a local attorney
+Click your county to be connected with immigration local attorneys and lawyers

 Immigrating to Minnesota

 There is an endless list of reasons why immigrants from all over the world flock to the U.S. It attracts millions of immigrants from every continent who are seeking religious freedom, economic opportunities, and better education.
 Immigrating to America through the proper legal channels is not easy, but the rewards are well worth the work.

 Getting authorization to immigrate to Michigan

 In 2014 about 7.8 percent of Minnesota’s population was foreign-born.
 That equates to approximately 428,057 foreign-born residents of the state according to data from the Migration Policy Institute.
 Just over 50 percent are naturalized citizens.

 It is unclear how much of Minnesota’s foreign-born population is undocumented, but nationwide it is a large problem.
 The Department of Homeland Security estimates that there are between 11 million and 12 million undocumented immigrants currently living in the U.S.